 Today, there is no permanent cure for eye rosacea.
 However, simple treatments can reduce the itchiness, redness, puffiness, and other symptoms associated with the condition.
 Remedies include prescription eye drops, antibiotics, and eyelid scrubs.

-Another option is artificial tears, although you should speak with one of our eye doctors before choosing a brand.
-Some eye drops that are made to reduce redness may actually worsen ocular rosacea symptoms.
+Another option is artificial tears, although you should speak with an eye care specialist before choosing a brand.
+Some eye drops that are made to reduce eye redness may actually worsen ocular rosacea symptoms.

 If you have eye rosacea, you may be able to get relief.
-Schedule an appointment to see one of our eye doctors in Flint, Oxford, Lapeer, Fenton, or Grand Blanc to determine the best eye care treatment for you.
+Schedule an appointment to see one of our Michigan eye doctors in Flint, Lake Orion, Lapeer, Fenton, or Grand Blanc to determine the best eye care treatment for you.